ros2/ros2_documentation/source/Tutorials/Demos/Service-Introspection.rst

     }  // namespace demo_nodes_cpp

-Service introspection is disabled by default, so users need to enable it to call ``configure_introspection`` on service server.
+Service introspection is disabled by default, so users need to enable it before any introspection can be made.
-In this demo, ``IntrospectionServiceNode`` uses a parameter named ``service_configure_introspection`` to configure the service introspection state.
+In this demo, the ``IntrospectionServiceNode`` uses a parameter named ``service_configure_introspection`` to configure the service introspection state.

-1st we need to start ``IntrospectionServiceNode``.
+First we need to start the ``IntrospectionServiceNode``.

 .. code-block:: console